 Whilst the FLASH effect in theory appears revolutionary, translation into the clinic is still difficult at this early stage.
 This is because a number of factors contribute to the FLASH effect, including total dose, pulse rate, pulse duration, pulse width, pulse number and total delivery time.
-Based on in vitro and in vivo reported data, doses in the range of tens of Gy are required to induce FLASH radioprotection, which are too high to treat patients clinically.
+Based on in vitro and in vivo reported data, doses upwards of tens of Gy are required to induce FLASH radioprotection, which can be too high to treat a significant number of patients clinically.
 Furthermore, questions arise as to whether a fractionation regime for FLASH in order to deliver higher doses will be able to induce a FLASH effect.
 Another question that needs to be answered is which source of radiation is best to deliver FLASH radiotherapy.
 Much of the current data has utilised electron sources, however this is currently limited to treatment of superficial cancers or intraoperative radiation therapy.
 PBT may offer the best solution to be able to treat some deep seated tumours, and there are a number of high-energy clinical PBT facilities already in place that can be modified to generate FLASH dose rates [63].
 Furthermore, a number of innovative set-ups are already being tested using modified clinically available PBT beams [27,64].
 However, implementation of FLASH PBT still has its technical limitations.
 In order to deliver protons to a large tumour volume, the proton beam has to be scattered which may cause particle loss and decrease the total dose delivered.
 Pencil beam scanning enables the delivery of ultra-high dose rates per individual spot, however the time taken to perform this is extended, therefore reducing the total dose-rate which may not be enough to induce the FLASH effect [37].
 Furthermore, research output utilising protons has produced largely mixed results, and it is also still unknown how the increasing LET at and around the Bragg peak will impact on the FLASH effect.
 Therefore, significantly more research into FLASH PBT is required, particularly investigations at physiological oxygen concentrations, for this to be potentially translated into the clinic for the benefit of cancer patients.

 Author Contributions: Conceptualization, J.L.P; writing—original draft preparation, J.R.H; writing—review and editing, J.R.H. and J.L.P; supervision, J.L.P.; funding acquisition, J.L.P.